satya89844/Excel-project/README.md

-Key differences between the Straight-Line and Diminishing Balance methods of depreciation.
-This analysis will help determine which method is more suitable under different circumstances, considering factors like asset cost, additional costs, asset lifespan, and salvage value.
+Excel projects on Straight-Line and Diminishing Balance methods of depreciation.and finance calculator